DermatologyNewsIndependent · Medically reviewedAbout

 Where it fits

-RFMN is a reasonable choice for atrophic acne scarring and for mild to moderate skin laxity and texture concerns, especially across a range of skin tones, where its safety record is favorable [1].
+RFMN may be considered for atrophic acne scarring and mild to moderate skin laxity or texture concerns.
+The review literature included a range of skin tones and predominantly reported temporary reactions, but that does not establish a uniformly favorable safety record across devices, settings, body sites, and operators [1][5].
 It is procedural rather than a one-session fix and usually involves a short series.
 For one indication, primary axillary sweating, the review noted that botulinum toxin outperformed RFMN, a useful reminder that the device is not a universal answer [1].

 Bottom line